Bokura ga Ita (film)

-Bokura ga Ita (僕等がいた) is a 2012 Japanese film based on the manga of the same name, We Were There.
+Bokura ga Ita (僕等がいた) is a 2012 Japanese film based on the manga of the same name, We Were There written by Yūki Obata.
 It is directed by the director Takahiro Miki and stars Toma Ikuta, Yuriko Yoshitaka.
-The film was released in two parts, with the first released in Japanese cinemas in the spring of 2012.
-The second part was released 4–5 weeks after the first part.
+The film was released in two parts, with the first released in Japanese cinemas on 17 March 2012, and the second part was released on 21 April 2012.